 How Do You Identify Emotional Abuse?

-It is not easy to identify emotional abuse, especially if it’s done by somebody close to you.
-Emotional abuse can be indirect and crafty, or evident and devious.
-However it occurs, emotional abuse can serve to lower your self-confidence and leave you feeling terrified and intimidated.
-Occasionally, emotional abuse can even leave its victims in a depressed and mentally imbalanced state for the rest of their lives.
+It's difficult to spot emotional abuse, especially when it's perpetrated by someone close to you.
+Emotional abuse can be subtle and deceptive, or it can be open and obvious.
+Emotional abuse, in any form, may erode your self-esteem and leave you feeling afraid and intimidated - it can leave victims sad and psychologically unbalanced for the rest of their lives.

-Emotional abuse can come from absolutely anyone you come into contact with, including your spouse/romantic partner, your boss, work colleague, business partner, caretaker or even your own parents.
-Whoever they may be, your abuser will try to isolate and control you through their verbal manipulations; their determination and insulting behavior can be seen and felt in their words and actions.
+Emotional abuse may occur from anybody, including your spouse/romantic partner, boss, coworker, business partner, carer, or even your parents.
+Your abuser, whomever they are, will use verbal tactics to isolate and dominate you; their determination and insulting conduct can be seen and felt in their words and actions.